trevorstenson/-softdev-2020-ai-part2/README.md

 ### SSMap:
 SSMap inherits from SOMap and stands for String-String Map, which means that it stores both its keys and values as type String.
 This means that when a put operation is called, the method should return an error if the key passed in is not a String.
 Also, when the get operation is called, the return value should be able to be cast to a String.

-# Other Classes:

-## object.h contains the class Object.
-### Object:
-Object is what every other class inherits from.
-Its methods include equals, which checks whether another Object is equal to it, and hash, which represents itself as a type size_t.

-## list.h contains the classes List and StrList.
-## List:
-List inherits from Object, which means it overrides equals and hash.
-In addition, it provides functionality for adding elements of type Object.
-The main difference between this class and Map is that accessing elements must be done by an size_t index, not a custom key.
-In addition, the List is ordered by the index, while the Map (when getting the keys and values) is not meant to be ordered.

-## StrList:
-StrList inherits from List and requires that the elements stored are of type String.
-This means that when adding elements, it will throw an error if the elements are not of type String.
-In addition, this means that when this StrList returns elements, they will be able to be cast to a String.